MahmoudAshours/RetroPlayer/README.md

 # RetroPlayer

-An audio player Flutter project participating in #Hack20 flutter hackathon.
+An audio player Flutter project participating in [#Hack20](https://flutterhackathon.com/#/) flutter hackathon.

 ## Project description
+*RetroPlayer* is a cool retr0-futuristic 2-D game , where you enter the world of futuristic ideas , Where *Tobor* your AI friend guides you to help him to defeat the evil *Retro-cyber-Letters* (A,B,C,D,etc..).
+You ride a large *Retro-Panzer* and help Tobor to shoot all the evil letters.

+The game is still under development for the hackathon .
+It'll be built for Android , IOS & probably web.

 ## Project features

+This section will contain explanation of every feauture in the app , a medium article will be written soon after the hackathon ends.

 ## Getting Started